 At only six years old, the company had already won multiple business awards and expanded across international borders.

 Besides business awards and recognition, their products have done well too, despite steep pricing.
-Their compensation plan for distributors is interesting, but when I was approached to join Xyngular, I politely declined.
-Why?
+It’s an intriguing offer for people who want to work from home and sell supplements.

 This video explains:

 All good?
 Let’s continue…

 The market for short-term rapid weight loss programs is still huge, despite all sorts of evidence from doctors that it’s not the best way to lose weight.
 That would explain the explosive growth of the Xyngular company, whose products are sold via direct selling as well as on ebay and Amazon.

 And this company has done several things right, including injecting a scientific approach into its marketing campaign (see: Asea, Doterra, or Zrii).
 They’d better be on the ball in every possible way, since Xyngular products include some of the most expensive weight loss systems on the market.

 But build it and they will come- Xyngular has definitely built an aura of “I’m worth it” around its product empire, and people are apparently willing to fork over hundreds of dollars to be on Xyngular health and wellness routines.

 Employing around 14 people in Lehi, Utah, Xyngular is headed by Marc Walker.
 Mr. Walker was a leader with Nuskin and with Xango MLMs, both of which are hugely successful network marketing companies.